shakes76/PatternFlow/recognition/2021_ISIC_Improved_UNet/README.md

 `python driver.py`

-To ensure the data was loaded correctly, an image from the Training Input should appear on-screen, followed by its corresponding mask from the Training GroundTruth.
+To ensure the data is loaded correctly, an image from the Training Input should appear on-screen, followed by its corresponding mask from the Training GroundTruth.

 ## Dependencies
 - Python _
-- Tensorflow _
+- Tensorflow 2.6.0
+- Matplotlib 3.4.2
-- Matplotlib _
+- Numpy _

 ## References
 [1]: Isensee, F., Kickingereder, P., Wick, W., Bendszus, M., Maier-Hein, K.H, "Brain Tumor Segmentation and Radiomics Survival Prediction: Contribution to the BRATS 2017 Challenge". _arXiv: Computer Vision and Pattern Recognition_, 2018.